Antonella Serra Zanetti

 On 30 January 2006, Serra Zanetti achieved her career-high singles ranking of world No. 60.
 On 8 May 2006, she peaked at No. 47 in the doubles rankings.
-In her career, she won two WTA doubles titles, as well as six singles titles and five doubles titles on the ITF Women's Circuit.
+In her career, she won two doubles titles on WTA Tour, as well as six singles and five doubles titles on the ITF Women's Circuit.

 Personal

-Antonella was coached by Patricio Remondegui, her favorite surface is hard court.
+Antonella was coached by Patricio Remondegui, her favorite surface is hardcourt.
 Father Alessandro is in banking; mother Arianna is an art history teacher; older brother Andrea and younger sister Alessia are students.
 Older sister Adriana also retired as professional tennis player.

 Antonella Serra Zanetti retired from the professional tour 2009.